Porgramming-Hero-web-course/batch-4-assignment-1-Humayun1318/blog-1.md

 exVar = true;     // valid
 exVar = [];       // invalid, it can be an error
 ```
 In this Examples: typesOfUnion holds the three variable types and it can be either string, number, and boolean.
-So if you want you can store this three types of varibale using typesOfUnion.
+So if you want you can store this three types of variable using typesOfUnion.
 Also there is a possible to store the custom type using Union.

 ## Examples With Types Alias:
 Using type Alias, we can use like this